cpenalosa/staeDrone/readme.md

 This returns a city's current drone registry.
 To find your city's municipalityId, edit the get request to ```'https://municipal.systems/v1/municipalities'``` to return a list of municipalities.
 Your personal api key is located on the **My Account** page.

+#### Drone Registry Submission
-#### Sample code registers a drone into the city's drone registry.
+Sample code registers a drone into the city's drone registry.
 This code requires that UAS data source is created first along with a valid api key.

 ```java
 import request from 'superagent'